ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-3.md

 ---
 title: "Students Exam Scores"
-excerpt: "The analysis focuses on the influence of a variety of personal, socio-economic, and cultural factors on students’ academic performance.<br/>
+excerpt: "This project contains data cleaning and preprocessing, followed by an analysis focused on the influence of a variety of personal, socio-economic, and cultural factors on students’ academic performance.<br/>

 <img src='/images/da3_score_prep.png'>"